AndrewWilborn/app-connect4/README.md

 [![screen shot](./public/images/connect4Preview.png)](https://connect-4-ajw.web.app)

-Created a full stack multiplayer Connect 4 app that allows two players to play a game of connect 4 over the internet.
-The frontend was built using React with create react app and incorporates the Material UI component library.
-The website is hosted on Firestore and uses cloud functions to communicate with the database to allow two players on different devices to play a game of Connect 4 in real time.
+Created a full stack multiplayer Connect 4 game which allows two players on different devices to play a game of Connect 4 in real time.

+ The frontend was built using React and the Material UI component library.
+The website is hosted on Google Cloud via Storage Bucket and SSL.
+The backend is deployed using a Google Cloud Function.

 ## Website
 [Click here to view the site!](https://connect-4-ajw.web.app)